seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 ![Landing Page](assets/readme-files/landing%20page.png)

-- The landing page is minimilistic with 2 clear headings for both acoutsic and electric guitar.
-The images used are clickable and take the user to the page of choice.
+- I've utilized images representing each social media platform's brand, sourced from Font Awesome.
+Clicking on these images directs users to the respective social media websites.

 ### Acoustic Guitar Page

 ![Acoustic page](assets/readme-files/acoustic-page.png)

-- This page features a iframe video of the acoustic musician as an example (Tommy Emmanuel)
+- This page includes an iframe video showcasing an acoustic musician as an example, featuring Tommy Emmanuel.

 ### Electric Guitar Page

 ![Electric Page](assets/readme-files/electric-page.png)

-- This page features a iframe video of the electric musician as an example (Joe Satriani)
+- This page showcases an iframe video featuring an electric musician as an example, highlighting Joe Satriani.

 ### Newsletter Page

 ![Newsletter Page](assets/readme-files/newsletter-page.png)

-- This page features a sign up form for a newsletter
+- On this page, there's a newsletter sign-up form available.

 ### 404 Error Page

 ![404 Error Page](assets/readme-files/404-error-page.png)

-- 404 error page has message telling the user they have entered in the wrong address and gives a clickable link to get hom
+- The 404 error page displays a message informing users that they've entered an incorrect address and provides a clickable link to return home.

 [Back to top ⇧](#guitar-history-101)